osbuild/osbuild.github.io/docs/user-guide/00-introduction.md

 ### Image Builder output formats

 Image Builder can create images in multiple output formats shown in the following table.
+Availability depends on the distribution; for the full per-distro catalog (including cloud RHUI/SAP/CVM variants and Fedora desktop/atomic types), see [Image descriptions](./09-image-descriptions/index.md).
+Type names can differ by distribution (for example Fedora uses `generic-vagrant-libvirt` while RHEL/CentOS use `vagrant-libvirt`); always check `image-builder list` for the distro you are building.

 **Table 1.
 Image Builder output formats**